marialpaz/project_lifestyle/README.md

 </p>

-By making the model only predicting an example as belonging to class 1 when the probability is higher than 0,58 (58 %) did not increase the accuracy, but on the other hand the true positive - TP and true negative - TN classes are much better predicted by the model, as a consequence the other metrics for class 2 were much improved.
+By making the model only predicting an example as belonging to class 1 when the probability was higher than 0,58 (58 %) did not increase the accuracy, but on the other hand the true positive - TP and true negative - TN classes are much better predicted by the model, as a consequence the other metrics for class 2 were much improved.

 Another possibility to optimize the Logistic Regression model proposed here is to use GridSearchCV for hyperparameters tuning.